 The HTML hidden

-attribute is a simple yet powerful tool for controlling what content is displayed to users.
+Attribute is a simple yet powerful tool for controlling what content is displayed to users.
 Whether you’re hiding extra information, building interactive features, or just keeping your markup clean, understanding how and when to use hidden

 can make your web development more effective.